henrikstengaard/amiga-whdload-game-scripts/backup_highscores_saves/README.md

 Start backup script from Workbench in WinUAE with the following steps:

 1. Double-click "Backup" drive.
-2. Click and holddown right mouse button, move cursor to menu bar in the top in the screen and select Window, Show, All files and release mouse button.
-3. Double-click "backup" file.
+2. Double-click "backup" icon.
-4. In the execute a file dialog change command to "execute backup".
-5. Select drawer to backup, where backup script should search for highscores or saves to backup.
+3. Select drawer to backup, where backup script should search for highscores or saves to backup.
-6. Enter backup file, select drawer and enter name for backup file.
+4. Enter backup file, select drawer and enter name for backup file.
-7. Use RAM:, if Yes is selected then cache files are written to ram disk instead of hard disk.
+5. Use RAM:, if Yes is selected then cache files are written to ram disk instead of hard disk.
-8. Wait for script to write "Done" and close output window.
+6. Wait for script to write "Done".
-9. Copy backup file .lha to be stored somewhere safe.
+7. Copy backup file .lha to be stored somewhere safe.

-Note: Repeat step 3 to backup other directories.
+Note: Repeat to backup other directories.

 ## Start backup script from Shell in WinUAE